How To Leave a Craft Show Early (without burning bridges)

-It happens.
-There are certain situations out of our control that get in the way of us sticking to our commitments (those situations should not be boredom or being hungover!
-Read our article on what will get you excluded from future craft fairs).
+There are situations, out of our control, that get in the way of us sticking to our commitments.
 Although leaving a craft show early or cancelling last minute is frowned upon, if you find a way to do it properly, you can leave your good reputation intact.
-Below are some ideas to make the most of the situation and respectfully leave early.

 Let them know you are extremely sorry and this isn’t the norm for you.
 If you want to be invited back to another one of their shows, you need them to understand that this isn’t typical for you.

-It may be a good idea to let your craft show neighbors know that you need to leave, you know it’s not ideal and you wouldn’t normally do so but it’s an emergency.
+It may be a good idea to let your craft show neighbours know that you need to leave, you know it’s not ideal and you wouldn’t normally do so but it’s an emergency.
 This way they may be able to explain to shoppers why there’s an empty table and to other vendors that you’re not being irresponsible.

-An empty table may stand out like a sore thumb so it may be helpful to the organizer if you helped them take down your table and (if possible) shuffle your neighbors closer together.
+An empty table may stand out like a sore thumb so it may be helpful to the organizer if you helped them take down your table and (if possible) shuffle your neighbours closer together.
 This may not be an option if it’s busy in which case, leave your space as tidy as possible.

 Finally understand why your hard work isn't resulting in more sales